alberto-santini/lrp-instances/prins/README.md

 | **Number of customers** | 20-200 |
 | **Instances Available** | ✅ [instances/](instances/) |
 | **Format File Available** | ✅ [format.txt](format.txt) |

-## Notes

-These instances were originally proposed for the Standard Location Routing Problem.
-However, they have been used in the literature (see, e.g., [this paper](https://doi.org/10.1016/j.cie.2021.107609)) as 2-Echelon Location Routing Problem instances by adding a single depot at coordinates `(0,0)`.

 ## Original paper citation